lwbt/docs-steamdeck-note/steamos.md

 TODO: You might need to install and configure settings in Flatseal for this app.

-## Installation and use Proton GE
+## Installation and use of Proton GE and other Compatibility Tools

 [Proton GE][6] is a customized build of Proton.

-Open the Software Center (KDE Discover) in desktop mode and search for **ProtonUp-Qt**, then install it.
+Open the Software Center (KDE Discover) in desktop mode and search for [ProtonUp-Qt][11], then install it.
 Run the program in desktop mode to let it install the latest Proton GE version.
 You could add the program as a game in steam if you feel the need to access it quickly and don't mind clutter, like I did for the terminal application.
 From the Steam UI you will be able to set